seriti/slim3-skeleton/README.md

 ## Setup database tables

-Now goto URL:
+You should see a setup link in welcome page in above step, alternatively you can goto URL:
 "http://localhost:8000/setup" if you are using php built in server OR
 "http://www.yourdomain.com/setup" if you have configured a domain on your server

 If all goes well you should see a message detailing success in creating necessary database tables.
-NB: AFTER SUCCESSFUL SETUP REMEMBER TO COMMENT OUT /SETUP ROUTE in [directory-for-app]/src/routes.php
+NB: AFTER SUCCESSFUL SETUP, make define('SETUP_APP',true); in [directory-for-app]/env.php, and comment out "/setup" route in [directory-for-app]/src/routes.php

 ## Finally login to admin interface: